troessner/reek/docs/How-To-Write-New-Detectors.md

 bundle exec rake
 ```

-for the first time with your shiny new detector in place the `defaults.reek.yml`
+for the first time with your shiny new detector in place the `defaults.reek`
 file should have been updated automatically.
 Make sure you don't forget to check
 in those changes as well.